felixwellen/synthetic-zariski/README.md

   ```
   tar -czv -f DRAFT.tar.gz *.tex *.cls *.sty main.bbl
   ```
+  [Login to the arxiv](https://arxiv.org/login), fill in the forms (usually we choose the arxiv perpetual license) and upload the tar.
 # Watching this repo
 ... is a good idea since we started to use the issue-tracker